Degrees and Certifications:

 With continuing education and not being afraid to take risks (at first, speaking out loud in a new language feels like a continual risk!), I was able to graduate from Angelo State University, magna cum laude, with a major in German.

 During our second tour of Germany we lived in a small town surrounded by fantastic and welcoming Germans.
 They were a constant source of inspiration to me to keep learning.
 Courses in German are offered to foreigners by local teachers and I took several of these types of classes to improve my language skills.
 When I first arrived, natives knew by my speech patterns that I was an American.
 After those three years of living in the community and studying German, native speakers could not tell whether I was American, English, or Australian!
 Believe it or not, that is a huge compliment.

+The US Military ranks languages based on a 0-5 scale depending on how difficult it is to learn.
+The romance languages, Spanish, French, and Italian, are level 2.
+German is a level 3.
+English and Mandarin Chinese are level 5.
 Learning a language is not like riding a bike.
 It is more like learning the more complicated aspects of math.
 Everything you learn initially has to be remembered in order to add it to what you are going to learn later.
 If you don't pay attention to the beginning vocabulary you will not be able to use that vocabulary to learn grammar patterns and how to put sentences together in order to communicate your needs and thoughts.
 The whole purpose of learning a language is to communicate!